| Authenticity

 tilted her head, then smiled abruptly and stopped to talk to me.
 Then she took

+"Jigs" off his leash.
+Wing kept looking for a burial site.
+I had to keep going.
 Within 100 yards of our car, I asked Wing to please find a place for the bunny, as I

 did not want it in the car.
 Wing lowered his head, lightly sniffing along the periphery of

+the bushes.
 In a few moment we found a tuft of grass, protected by a tree and sheltered by some

 brambles.
 Wing dropped the headless carcass, paused, then circled round it and headed back